xiaoluoboding/chrome-ext-starter/README.md

 ### Folders

-- `views` - frontend for the extension (popup and options).
+- `src` - background scripts and content scripts & frontend for the extension (popup and options).
-- `src` - background scripts and content scripts.
   - `manifest.ts` - manifest for the extension.
 - `extension` - extension package root, also holds assets.
 - `scripts` - development helper scripts.